RedisLabs/redislabs-docs/content/rs/databases/configure/oss-cluster-api.md

 $ rladmin tune db <database name or ID> oss_cluster enabled
 ```

-To determine the current setting for a database from the command-line, use `rladmin info db` to return the value of the `oss_cluster` setting.
+To determine the current setting for a database from the command line, use `rladmin info db` to return the value of the `oss_cluster` setting.

 ```sh
 $ rladmin info db test | grep oss_cluster: